-Thomas M. Hamilton, Chairman Mike R. Bowlin Claire S. Farley Peter Mellbye Richard A. Pattarozzi James M. Ringler
+Thomas M. Hamilton, Chair Mike R. Bowlin Clarence P. Cazalot, Jr. Claire S. Farley Peter Mellbye Richard A. Pattarozzi James M. Ringler

-Summary Compensation Table for the Year Ended December 31, 2014
+Summary Compensation Table for the Year Ended December 31, 2015

-The following table summarizes the compensation earned by each of our named executive officers from all sources for services rendered in all of their capacities to us during the fiscal year ended December 31, 2014.
-Ms. Seaman was Senior Vice President and Chief Financial Officer from January 1, 2014 through February 28, 2014 and was promoted to Executive Vice President and Chief Financial Officer, effective March 1, 2014.
+The following table summarizes the compensation earned by each of our NEOs from all sources for services rendered in all of their capacities to us during the fiscal year ended December 31, 2015.
+Mr. Gremp served as Chairman, President and CEO from January 1, 2015 to May 11, 2015, and thereafter, he continued in his role as Chairman and CEO.
+Mr. Pferdehirt was Executive Vice President and Chief Operating Officer from January 1, 2015 to May 11, 2015 and was promoted to President and Chief Operating Officer, effective May 12, 2015.